CIOSC/CAS-Digital-Trust/README.md

 An [Orientation Video](https://youtu.be/3aQmmFXJfW0) to guide users around the various pieces of the repository (subject to change)

+An [Overview Video](https://youtu.be/4bbuKr3lweQ) describing the global context and the benefits to the public sector: [Accreditation: A global tool to support public policy]

 ## Scope of Scheme